kleqing/HoyoLauncher/README.md

 ## Disclaimer

 - Neither of this project nor any of us have any relation with miHoYo.
-We're just one of their many players.
+We're just two of their many players.
 - This launcher is NOT a replacement for the original launcher!
 - The source code is a complete mess. (yeah and what I added is most likely even messier) I wish you the best luck reading them because at this point, only God knows how to read it.